Aromatic scrambled truffle eggs with fresh black truffles and generous amounts of butter are a delicate and luxurious French treat.

 - 3 tablespoons heavy cream

-- 2 heaped tablespoons unsalted butter
+- 2 heaped tablespoons of unsalted butter Note 1

-- 2 tablespoons fresh chopped parsley (or chives)
+- 2 tablespoons fresh parsley or chives, chopped

 - fine sea salt and freshly ground black pepper